JiFish/discord-ai-storyteller/readme.md

   Clear the list of previous users who have taken a turn.

+- `!echo (some text)`

+  Send (some text) to the public channel.
+Useful for channel announcements, repeating lost messages.
+Text is not part of the story, for that use `!write`.

 - `!instructions`

   Sends game instructions to the public channel.
 You might want to customise them first.
 See the `files.instructions` configuration setting.